FStarLang/FStar/doc/book/intro.rst

 Coq or Lean.
 An F* tactic is just an F* program that can manipulate F* proof states.
 In this case, to prove the theorem
-``a ==> b ==> (b /\ a)``, we apply commands to transform the proof state by applying the rules of propositional logic, building of proof of the theorem.
+``a ==> b ==> (b /\ a)``, we apply commands to transform the proof state by applying the rules of propositional logic, building a proof of the theorem.

 Tactics are an instance of a more general metaprogramming system in